2015 Svalbard Arctic Total Solar Eclipse Overview

 Total Solar Eclipse – Longyearbyen

-After the eclipse we return to our hotel for lunch.
+After the eclipse we return for lunch.
 The rest of the day you’re at your leisure to enjoy another optional activity or just explore on your own around town.
 In the evening, join your fellow travelers for a celebratory eclipse dinner followed by another night of optional aurora viewing at Camp Barentz.

 Today is yours to enjoy Svalbard as you wish.
 Relax at your lodge with a good book or choose from an array of optional activities (see the box above) that includes everything from ice caving to snowmobile excursions among the fjords and glaciers – or perhaps to an abandoned Russian mining town.